-Enacted on December 20, 2019, the SECURE Act includes a provision that expands eligibility to certain “long-term part-time” employees.
+The SECURE Act, enacted on December 20, 2019, includes a provision that expands eligibility to certain “long-term part-time” employees.
 Section 112 of the SECURE Act defines a long-term part-time employee as an employee that has worked 500 or more hours in three consecutive 12-month periods, and who has attained a minimum age, not to exceed 21.

 Under the SECURE Act, qualifying long-term part-time employees must be permitted to make elective deferrals in a section 401(k) plan as of the first applicable entry date following completion of the 36-month period.
-Employers are responsible for tracking employee hours starting on January 1, 2021.
-Because of this timing, long-term part-time employees will be required to participate in a 401(k) plan for elective deferral purposes starting on January 1, 2024.
+As of January 1, 2021, employers must track employee hours as it pertains to this provision.
+Aligned with this timing, long-term part-time employees are required to participate in a 401(k) plan for elective deferral purposes starting on January 1, 2024.

 Rules & Exceptions